 In February 2011, Linn-Mar voters approved to extend the Physical Plant & Equipment Levy to June 30, 2015.
 PPEL is the main revenue source for maintenance of infrastructure investments that allows local schools to support infrastructure and equipment needs.
 Roofs, windows, heating and cooling equipment, flooring, plumbing and parking lot upgrades and repairs are funded through this levy.
 The district is committed to energy efficient buildings and is continually evaluating efficiencies.
 The new Linn-Mar Stadium opened in 2011 and was followed by the opening of the Aquatic Center in 2012.

-2015 – The district began a series of major renovations and improvements at Linn-Mar High School that are scheduled to be completed in 2017.
+2015 – The district began a series of major renovations and improvements at Linn-Mar High School that were completed in 2017.

 2018-19 – In September 2018 district voters approved a $55 million dollar bond referendum to allow for the construction of two new intermediate schools.
 A double groundbreaking ceremony was held June 27, 2019, first at the site of Hazel Point Intermediate followed by another ceremony at Boulder Peak.
 Both buildings are set for completion in time for 2020-21 school year.